 - 8 ounces of cream cheese

 - Two tablespoons of coconut oil – you can also use butter

 - 1/2 chopped walnuts- you can also use pecans

 - 1/2 teaspoon of pure vanilla extract

-- In your mixer, mix together cream cheese and coconut oil.
-Add honey, sugar, vanilla and cinnamon.
+- In your mixer, mix cream cheese and coconut oil.
+Add honey, sugar, vanilla, and cinnamon.
 Mix until you achieve your desired texture.
 Add shredded carrots and walnuts last.
-If your texture is n’t thick enough, consider adding more cream cheese.
+If your surface is n’t thick enough, consider adding more cream cheese.

 - You can use a hand held mixer as well.

 I didn’t want to make my frosting overly sweet.
-Carrot cake usually isn’t overly sweet, and a savory-ish cream cheese frosting actually pairs perfectly with this sugar cookie.
-I love using already prepared cookie dough, the cookie is perfect every time.
+Carrot cake usually isn’t too delicious, and a savory-ish cream cheese frosting pairs perfectly with this sugar cookie.
+I love using already prepared cookie dough; the cookie is perfect every time.
 Plus, you can always freeze the extra dough for another time. ( built in portion control)

-This cookie dough is actually perfect to use for when you bake with kids.
-Hardly any mess, plus this is wonderful for tge attention span of any toddler, who wants a cookie Now! 🙂
+This cookie dough is perfect to use for when you bake with kids.
+Hardly any mess, plus this is wonderful for the attention span of any toddler, who wants a cookie Now! 🙂